Tasmanian Devil (Looney Tunes)

-The Tasmanian Devil (also spelled Tazmanian Devil), commonly referred to as "Taz", is a fictional cartoon character featured in the Warner Bros.
+The Tasmanian Devil (also spelled Tazmanian Devil), commonly referred to as "Taz", is a cartoon character featured in the Warner Bros.
 Looney Tunes and Merrie Melodies series of cartoons.
 Though the character appeared in only five shorts before Warner Bros.
-Cartoons shut down in 1964, marketing and television appearances later propelled Taz to new popularity throughout the 1990s.
+Cartoons shut down in 1963, marketing and television appearances later propelled Taz to new popularity throughout the 1990s and current adaptations.

 Personality

-Taz is generally portrayed as a ferocious, albeit dim-witted, carnivore with a notoriously short temper and little patience.
+Taz is a tasmanian devil generally portrayed as a ferocious, albeit dim-witted, carnivore with a notoriously short temper and very little patience.
 In the short Ducking the Devil, he is described as a "vicious, evil-tempered brute with jaws like a steel trap".
 He is best known for eating anything in his path and having speech consisting mostly of grunts, growls, and rasps (in his earlier appearances, he does speak English with primitive grammar) as well as his ability to spin like a vortex and bite through nearly anything.
 While in motion, this character is often depicted as a spinning tornado, drilling himself through trees or soil.
-He has been protrayed as being calmed by music, though not the bagpipes.
+He has been portrayed as being calmed by music, though not the bagpipes.